 When applicable, the Board prepares proposals for guidelines regarding the determination of salary and other remuneration to the CEO and other members of the company’s senior management for decision at the Annual General Meeting.

 Each year, the Board adopts the rules of procedure, including instructions to the CEO, which, among other things, govern the allocation of work between the Board and the CEO.

-The chairman of the Board of Directors presides over the Board’s work, represents the Company on ownership issues, and is responsible for the evaluation of the work of the Board.
-In addition, the chairman of the Board of Directors is responsible for regular contact with the CEO and for ensuring that the Board of Directors performs its duties.
+The chairman of the Board of Directors presides over the Board’s work, represents the company on ownership issues and is responsible for the evaluation of the work of the Board.
+In addition, the Chairman of the Board of Directors is responsible for regular contact with the CEO and for ensuring that the Board of Directors performs its duties.

 Under the Articles of Association, the Board of Directors consists of a minimum of five and a maximum of ten members elected by the general meeting.
-The Board is quorate when more than one half of the total number of directors is present.
-Taking into consideration the Company’s operations, phase of development and circumstances in general, the Board must have an appropriate composition which is characterized by diversity and breadth as regards the competence, experience and background of its members.
-New directors undergo an introduction course to rapidly acquire the knowledge expected in order to best promote the interests of the Company and its shareholders.
+The Board is quorate when more than half of the total number of directors is present.
+Taking into consideration the company’s operations, phase of development and circumstances in general, the Board must have an appropriate composition which is characterized by diversity and breadth as regards the competence, experience and background of its members.
+New directors undergo an introduction course to rapidly acquire the knowledge expected in order to best promote the interests of the company and its shareholders.